UnionOfRAD/specs/accepted/LSR-0-coding.md

 }
 ```

-Names appearing after the `use` keyword are always fully qualified but must not have a leading backslash.<sup>?</sup>
+Names appearing after the `use` keyword are always fully qualified but must not have a leading backslash.

  * Good: `use lithium\util\Inflector;`
  * Bad: `use \lithium\util\Inflector;`